 ARRIVING BY AIR

-Three airports serve the route – Brive is the nearest, but quite seasonal; Bergerac, a little further, is also quite seasonal, and will need a taxi transfer all the way (see the ‘Prices’ tab for costs – it’s not a cheap option); Toulouse is the furthest, but may have the best choice of flights.
+Three airports serve the route – Brive is the nearest, but quite seasonal; Bergerac, a little further, is also quite seasonal, and will need a taxi transfer all the way (it’s not a cheap option); Toulouse is the furthest, but may have the best choice of flights.
 Alternatively fly into one of the Paris airports and take the train as far as Brive la Gaillarde, where our taxi will pick you up.
 Intercontinental journeys use Paris.

 Land by: Toulouse 15:00; Bergerac no limit – taxi needed all the way; Brive no limit – supplement needed for taxi extension from airport.

-Return flight earliest (for public transport options): Brive 10:30; Toulouse 15:00 (earlier flights possible but with very early start from Rocamadour); Bergerac no limit – taxi needed all the way; Brive no limit – supplement needed for taxi extension to airport.
+Return flight earliest (for public transport options): Toulouse 12:00 (with very early start from Rocamadour); Bergerac no limit – taxi needed all the way; Brive no limit – supplement needed for taxi extension to airport.